callumski/github-migrate-trac-tickets/README.txt

 It creates and merges "Milestones".

-It uses Trac "Components", "Type" and "Priority"s as GitHub "Labels".
+It uses Trac "Component"s, "Type"s and "Priority"s as GitHub "Labels".

 N.B.
 It maps Trac "defect" to GitHub "bug".